Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 # Mintbase Grant Proposal

-> See the [Grants Program Process](https://github.com/Mintbase/Grants-Program/#pencil-process) on how to submit a proposal.

 - **Project Name:** Metaweb NFTBook
 - **Team Name:** Bridgit To The Future, LLC
 - **Payment Address:** bridgit-dao.sputnik-dao.near